stashed/stash/docs/guides/monitoring/coreos.md

 # Monitoring Using CoreOS Prometheus Operator

-CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and kubernetes native way to deploy and configure prometheus server.
+CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
 This tutorial will show you how to use CoreOS Prometheus operator for monitoring Stash.

 ## Before You Begin